geertjanw/Apache-NetBeans-Data-Wrangler/README.md

 ## Features

-Images for the features described below are here: https://foojay.io/today/netbeans-datawrangler-query-convert-and-edit-data-analytics-files/
+Screenshots for the features described below are here: https://foojay.io/today/netbeans-datawrangler-query-convert-and-edit-data-analytics-files/

 ### Files